msu-cse-outreach/technovation-book/_sources/index.rst

 Technovation
 ==========================================

-Welcome to the inaugural Virtual Technovation!
+Welcome to the inaugural *Virtual Technovation*!

-Although we'd much rather be working with you in person this fall, we're thankful to have the opportunity to offer any sort of Technovation at all.
-Transitioning things from an in-person to a virtual format will certainly be an adventure, but we look forward to the ride!
+Transitioning from an in-person to a virtual club will be an adventure.
+Hang tight and enjoy the ride!

 Table of Contents